EmCarlss/HICP_Voyager/README.md

 **HICP Voyager** is an R Shiny dashboard for exploring inflation data across European countries, based on the Harmonised Index of Consumer Prices (HICP).

-The app allows users to analyse HICP developments by country, COICOP aggregate and time period, using data retrieved from Eurostat through the R `eurostat` package.
+The app allows users to analyse HICP developments by country, COICOP aggregate, special aggregate and time period, using data retrieved from Eurostat through the R `eurostat` package.

 ## Features